ByKsTv/Everything/Flights/README.md

 >
 > Download the app of the 3rd party site you bought tickets from.

+If you buy tickets for more than 1 passanger you dont need to reserve seats If you want to change seats - use the first party airline website

 ## Hotels

 - [Booking](https://www.booking.com/) - [Android App](https://play.google.com/store/apps/details?id=com.booking)